dhatchi711/espnet-emotional-news/egs2/emo_news_sds/sds1/README.md

    conda activate espnet
    ```

-1. Install ESPnet dependencies:
+1. Install ESPnet:
    * Ensure NVCC is available (you may need to start an SRUN session with GPU)
-   * Run the following command to install dependencies:
+   * Run the following command to install espnet:
      ```bash
      make TH_VERSION=2.4
      ```
+     If the make is successful you will get check boxes at the end showing installed libraries.
+If not, you will get the error.
    * The CUDA version will be automatically selected based on `nvcc --version`.
    * NOTE: Remove lightning.done from your MAKEFILE since it gives some installaiton issues due to version mismatches.
 If you are running on the current branch then it is already removed.
+   * Check if espnet is installed correctly using: https://espnet.github.io/espnet/installation.html#check-installation

 1. Install other packages needed for running app.
 I ran in this order:
    * `pip install gradio==4.43.0`